oxylabs/oxylabs-sdk-python/README.md

 ### Context Options for Google sources

 You can send in context options relevant to `google` and `amazon` sources. [supported context values for google search](https://developers.oxylabs.io/scraper-apis/serp-scraper-api/google/search).
+Similarly you can find supported context values for other sources in the documentation.
 Here's an example for Google Search scraping:

 ```python